DARWIN account requests

 HPC guest accounts are distinguished by a username having the form hpcguest«uid-number» and

-button at the top of the page and enter the hpcguest«uid-number» and current password to login.
+an initial password sent in a PDF when the account is created.
+The «uid-number» is a unique 4-digit numerical identifier associated with the account.
+HPC guests can change their password: click the login button at the top of the page and enter the hpcguest«uid-number» and current password to login.
 Upon successful completion of the password page, the new password will take effect immediately on DARWIN.
 Passwords should always comply with UD's password

 recommendations.